ucdavisdatalab/workshop_research_computing/chapters/command-line/02_command-line-basics.md

 ## Opening a Terminal

-To use the command line, we need to run a terminal program.
+To use the command line, we first need to open a terminal program.

+::::::{important}

+Terminals are available for Windows, macOS, and Linux.
+Follow the instructions for your computer's operating system:

 :::::{tab-set}
 ::::{tab-item} Windows